Skip to content

 Don’t be Bored Waiting to Board!
 Try These Silly, Screen-Free Airport Games for Kids!

-I don’t know about you, but I think one of the most relaxing places on earth is the airport … especially when you’re going through security … especially when you’re with kids.
-Yes, imagine the sound of a lovely little meltdown as you remove your shoes, only to discover the giant, embarrassing hole in your sock that you overlooked as you were rushing to get everyone else ready and out the door.
-Ah yes, it’s bliss.
+Imagine the sound of a lovely little meltdown as you take off your shoes.
+Then you spot the giant, embarrassing hole in your sock you completely overlooked while rushing to get everyone out the door.
+Ah yes, it's absolute bliss.

-Here are some screen-free games to play with your kids while waiting for takeoff (and no, I’m not talking about giving them a Sudoku book and crossing your fingers):
+The airport is a wonderland of low-key chaos if you know where to look.
+Here are some of my favorite games to play while waiting for takeoff.
+And no, I'm not talking about handing over a Sudoku book and crossing your fingers.

-✈️ 1.
-Airport Bingo
+1. Airport Bingo

+Observation and focus are great skills to practice!
 Make a quick bingo board on scrap paper with things like:

 • A pilot in uniform 👨✈️